inf112-v19/LwjglApplicationConfiguration/README.md

 ### Multiplayer
 - Click multiplayer
-- Enter name when prompted
+- Enter name when prompted (DO NOT CHOOSE SAME NAMES)
 - Choose to either join or host a game
-- If you click HOST, you will enter a lobby screen where you can see connected players and your own IP(Make sure you have a valid IP, see "known bugs" under)
+- If you click "CREATE SESSION", you will enter a lobby screen where you can see connected players and your own IP(Make sure you have a valid IP, see "known bugs" under)
 - Click start game when you see all players are connected
-- If you click JOIN, enter the IP given on the host screen
+- If you click "JOIN SESSION", enter the IP given on the host screen
 - The screen will change and display "Waiting for players" when you are connected to server
 - Wait for server host to start game

 NOTE:
 - After collecting all flags , the winner screen doesnt appear the round after.
 Everyone needs to submit cards.
+- There is a max limit of 8 players.
+- If you there is only one player in the game, the player will instantly

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing: